 Espresso martinis are one of my favorite cocktails, but now, in my 30s, I can only really have one (okay maaaaaybe two), so I always want to make it a good one.
-This vanilla espresso martini recipe uses real vanilla infused vodka, classic coffee liqueur, simple syrup, and fresh brewed espresso.
+This vanilla vodka espresso martini recipe uses real vanilla infused vodka, classic coffee liqueur, simple syrup, and strong espresso for the most delicious coffee cocktail you’ve ever had.

 I’ve been making cocktails at home for over a decade now, and my love of espresso runs deep thanks to my Italian-American roots.
-I’ve got espresso martinis for all occasions here on the blog, from chocolate espresso martinis to pumpkin espresso martinis, but this one is the real classic recipe.
+I’ve got espresso martinis for all occasions here on the blog, from chocolate espresso martinis to autumn espresso martinis, but this one is the real classic recipe.
+No heavy cream.
+No fake flavored vodka.
+Just the best espresso martini you’ve ever had.

 why this espresso martini recipe is a classic…